Issues related to Health & Education

 About Tungbhadra river:

-- Tungabhadra is a major tributary of Kaveri river in southern India.
+- Tungabhadra is a major a tributary of River Krishna in southern India.

 - It flows through the states of Karnataka and Andhra Pradesh.

 - Tungabhadra is formed by the union of two rivers Tunga and Bhadra and hence the name which originated on the eastern slopes of the Western Ghats.